Copyright © 2017

 This house remained the home for our vicars until 1975 when the vicar at the time Charles Simpson and the Church Commissioners drew up a conveyance to sell the Old Vicarage to a Mr. and Mrs.Lambley.
 A new more modern house was built at the bottom of the hill and in due course in 1976 the Rev. Hugh Pollock moved in.

-The Old Vicarage has changed hands many times until the present owner Tony Luckhurst moved in.
-We are very grateful to Tony for letting us see over the house that the Rev Penny designed and to study the amazing number of documents he holds concerning this important part of our village’s history.
+The Old Vicarage has changed hands many times before the present owners, Tone Luckhurst and Elaine Rowley, to whom we are very grateful for letting us see over the house that the Rev Penny designed and to study the amazing number of documents they hold concerning this important part of our village’s history.

 Original site plan on fragile parchment

-Here follows scans of the original documents by kind permission of Tony Luckhurst and Elaine Rowley.
+Here follows scans of the original documents by kind permission of the owners.
 Most of these are extremely large and had to be scanned in multiple passes and then rejoined in processing software.
-Sometimes perfect alignment was not possible at this time due to time constraints
+Not all could be perfectly aligned at present due to time constraints.

 Final site plan